getappmap/appmap-js/docs/reference/appmap-java.md

 When `labeledFunction` appears in an AppMap, it will have the labels `label1` and `label2`.

 ### @NoAppMap
 The `NoAppMap` annotation can be used to disable recording of JUnit test methods.
 If applied to a specific method, that method will not generate an AppMap.
-Alternatively, it can be applied to a test class to disable generation of AppMaps for all test methods in the class.
+Alternatively, it can be applied to a test class to disable generation of AppMap Data for all test methods in the class.

 #### Usage
 Example of annotating a test method: